 Making of an Authentic Indian Banarasi Silk Saree:

 Weavers use different threads and colors on the loom to knit the prepared perforated cards.
-Then they systematically paddled the knitted perforated cards.
+Then they paddled the knitted perforated cards.

 Tips to purchase pure Banarasi silk Saree: